amyrmahdy/amyrmahdy/README.md

 - 👋 Hi, I’m @amyrmahdy
 - 👀 I’m interested in Deep Learning, Reinforcement Learning, Cryptography, IoT, ...
-- 🌱 I’m currently learning Advance Time Series Forcasting, C#, ...
+- 🌱 I’m currently learning Advance Time Series Forcasting, Fraud Detection, Recommendation Systems, ...
-- 💞️ I’m looking to collaborate on any interesting AI projects that can helps world.
+- 💞️ I’m looking to collaborate on any AI projects that is fun for me and also helps world.
 - 📫 How to reach me: amyrmahdy1@gmail.com